sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Words can be mixed from all selected lists.

 However, progression logic should still track progress per source list.

+When a mixed selection is saved:

+- `selectedListIds` stores all selected list IDs in selected order.
+- `currentPathPosition` is set to the first selected list.
+- Recommendation copy should describe the selection as mixed practice.
+- Review difficult words may override mixed practice only when current difficult words exist.

 ### 19.6 Review action with no difficult words